fabacha/FLAME_Cifar-10/README.md

 You can create the environment using

 conda env create -f environment.yml

-# Credits

-This project is based on code by Gehlar et al. the authors of SAFEFL https://eprint.iacr.org/2023/555

 The MPC Framework MP-SPDZ was created by [Marcel Keller](https://github.com/data61/MP-SPDZ).